Who this applies to, and your responsibilities

 Importing goods from Australia

-Under the Trans-Tasman Mutual Recognition Arrangement, any manufactured good that can be legally sold in Australia can be legally sold in New Zealand, and vice versa.
+Under the Trans-Tasman Mutual Recognition Arrangement, any good that has been manufactured and can be legally sold in Australia can be legally sold in New Zealand, and vice versa.

-As a result of this agreement, there is an increased allowable deficiency for some prescribed items that have been imported into New Zealand from Australia – for example, soap and mushrooms.
+As a result of this agreement, there is an increased allowable deficiency for some prescribed items that have been imported into New Zealand after being packed in Australia – for example, soap and mushrooms.
 This is due to the goods being classed as 'desiccating goods' under Australian legislation.

 Find out more about the requirements for desiccating goods in New Zealand.